 How to cite this article:

-Mohammad Nasima Sultana and Dr. PPS Paul Kumar.
+Mohammad Nasima Sultana, Dr. PPS Paul Kumar.
 Effects of skill related training on cardiovascular endurance and vital capacity of Kabaddi players.
-International Journal of Physical Education, Sports and Health.
-2020; 7(4): 226-229.
+Int J Phys Educ Sports Health 2020;7(4):226-229.